 - Graduate Record Examination General (aptitude) test (verbal and quantitative sections) taken within the last 5 years.

 - Applicants who have completed college-level coursework outside of the United States must have all international coursework evaluated, which can be completed by sending transcripts to a foreign credential evaluation service.

 The Doctor of Philosophy program in Nursing Science is designed to prepare clinical nurse scientists with curriculum content to include philosophy of science, research methods and techniques, nursing theories, statistical methods, and specialist preparation in an area of clinical nursing practice.

-The program prepares clinical nurse scientists for a career as independent researchers who are able to develop as teachers and disseminators of knowledge within professional, academic, and clinical arenas.
+The program prepares the student for a career as a clinical nurse scientist who, through course selection and experiences, develops as a teacher and disseminator of knowledge within professional, academic, and clinical arenas.